Isvvc/jmos/README.md

 + `game=` Specify the name of the game based on how it appears in nexusmods URLs.
 + `columns=` Specify the number of columns when listing content in a grid.
 + `category=` Specify a category to filter by.
+Use commas, but not spaces, to filter by multiple categories.
 Is overridden by the runtime argument.
++ `categoryFilterOR=` Specify if mods should be filtered using OR or AND.
+OR means mods will be shown if they contains _any_ of the listed categories.
+AND means mods will only be shown if they contain _all_ of the listed categories.

 At runtime, the command-line argument `-c` or `--category` may be used to specify a category to filter by.
+As with the `config.ini` option, multiple categories may be specified using commas but not spaces.
 Example:

-    ./generate -c Armor
+    ./generate -c Armor,Realistic

-This will generate the document with all of the mods that have the _Armor_ category compiled above the mod list.
+This will generate the document filtering by both the _Armor_ and _Realistic_ category above the mod list.
 This will override the category specified in the `config.ini`.

 ### Game List